Pengli-Zhu/Pengli-Zhu.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2024-12-10
+date: 2024-04-01
 inline: true
 related_posts: false
 ---

-One paper accepted by AAAI 2025 and selected for oral presentation.
+One paper accepted by Journal of Visual Communication and Image Representation.